 Check the Allocation on Your 401(k)

-In the age of COVID, it also makes sense to think about not just maximizing your benefits but using them to provide a financial cushion.
+It also makes sense to think about not just maximizing your benefits but using them to provide a financial cushion.
 If you have a spouse in a particularly volatile role (such as one that’s commission-based), consider reallocating savings from a 401(k) to a taxable account in order to build up more accessible emergency savings.

 Take Advantage of Tax-Free Accounts